django/deps/draft/orm-field-api-related-improvement.rst

 Notes on Porting previous work on top of master:
 ================================================
-Considering the huge changes in ORM internals it is neither practical nor trivial to rebase & port previous works related to ForeignKey refactor and CompositeKey without figuring out new approach based on present ORM internals design on top of master.
+Considering the huge changes in ORM internals it is neither trivial nor practical to rebase & port previous works related to ForeignKey refactor without figuring out new approach based on present ORM internals design on top of master.

 A better approach would be to Improve Field API, major cleanup of RealtionField API, model._meta and internal field_valaue_cache and related areas first.

-After completing the major clean ups of Fields/RelationFields a REAL VirtualField type should be introduced and VirtualField based refactor of ForeignKey and relationFields could done.
+After completing the major clean ups of Fields/RelationFields a REAL VirtualField type should be introduced and VirtualField based refactor of ForeignKey and relationFields could have been done.

-This appraoch should keep things sane and easier to approach on smaller chunks.
+This appraoch should keep things easier to approach with smaller steps.

 Later any VirtualField derived Field like CompositeField implementation should be less complex after the completion of virtualField based refactors.